JeHugawa/TinyML-MCU/arduino/README.md

 If you want to rename the model, you need to also change the name of the models header file [target_model.h](./template/target_model.h) to the same name and change the headerfile name in [template.ino](./template/template.ino).

-:warning: Be careful when renaming the model.
+:warning: NOTE!
+Be careful when renaming the model.
 For some models the model can not be named something that starts with the word *model*.
-For this reason, it is adviced to always name the C-array file so that it does not start with *model*.
+For this reason, it is adviced to always name the C-array file so that it does not start with *model*. ⚠️